chitraleka07/Frontend-Task/README.md

 Steps to run the server:

 1.Download code from '+code' icon in this page

-2.Open cmd prompt from where the folder has been downloaded 3.In cmd prompt type 'npm install'
+2.Open cmd prompt from where the folder has been downloaded.

+3.In cmd prompt type 'npm install'

 4.After the packages being installed.To start server type 'npm start'